SevenTV/chatterino7/README.md

 Windows users can install Chatterino 7 [from Chocolatey](https://chocolatey.org/packages/chatterino7).

+### Issues

+If you have issues such as crashes or weird behaviour regarding 7TV features, report them [in the issue-section](https://github.com/SevenTV/chatterino7/issues).
+If you have issues with other features, please report them [in the upstream issue-section](https://github.com/Chatterino/chatterino2/issues).

 ### Discord

-If you have any issues or want to join the community you can join the link here: <https://discord.com/invite/7tv>
+If you don't have a GitHub account and want to report issues or want to join the community you can join the official 7TV Discord using the link here: <https://discord.com/invite/7tv>.

 ## Original Chatterino 2 Readme